-Pankhurst Seminar Series
+The Pankhurst Seminar Series

-The Pankhurst Seminar series provides an opportunity to experience talk and discussion from a wide range of disciplines and perspectives, reflecting the diverse and inter-disciplinary character of the Christabel Pankhurst Institute.
-The series includes general seminars on the broad topic of health technology research and innovation as well as themed seminars on Digital Health Inequities (delivered by the NIHR Applied Research Collaboration Greater Manchester), Prediction Modelling, and the International Centre for Translational Digital Health (ICTDH).
+The series includes general seminars on the broad topic of health technology research and innovation as well as themed seminars on Digital Health Inequities (delivered by the NIHR Applied Research Collaboration Greater Manchester), Prediction Modelling, Advanced Materials in Medicine, and the International Centre for Translational Digital Health (ICTDH).
+These seminars are usually run hybrid, and where possible, are recorded and uploaded to our YouTube page.

-Pankhurst Seminar Series
+Health Technology Seminar Series

-The Pankhurst Seminar Series is designed to foster knowledge exchange and develop research and innovation networks across the Greater Manchester healthcare technology community.
+The Health Technology Seminar Series is designed to foster knowledge exchange and develop research and innovation networks across the Greater Manchester healthcare technology community.
 Our events are curated to advance interdisciplinary healthcare technology research and its impact on patient care and well-being.
 The events are hybrid (online and person options available) and held regularly, showcasing ideas and inviting speakers from both within and outside the University of Manchester.
 The series is open to anyone with an interest in health technology and we welcome topic and speaker suggestions from the community.

 Upcoming Seminars